 First, you’ll need to calculate the full cost of replacing your home in the event of a total loss.
 This is the amount it would cost to rebuild your home in the same location using similar materials to what you currently have at prevailing labor costs.
 This number could be vastly different than your home’s market value, experts warn.
 A professional estimate can help if you’re unsure.

-Finally, think about special situations, like where you would live if a disaster destroys your home.
+Think about special situations, like where you would live if a disaster destroys your home.
 A standard policy may provide 20% of the cost to rebuild for you to use in this situation, but you may have an option to add coverage.
 Also consider whether your home is at risk for disasters not covered by standard home insurance, such as floods or earthquakes.
 In these cases, you’ll need separate policies to protect your home.

 Even after you’ve determined a dollar amount for coverage, you’ll need to choose between three standard coverage levels for your home insurance policy: